 April 06, 2021

-New Healthcare Industry Survey Reveals Majority of Healthcare Organizations Unprepared for ONC Cures Act Final Rule
+Healthcare Organizations Unready for ONC Cures Act Final Rule

 Survey from Life Image Shows Widespread Lack of Awareness and Readiness to Comply with Federal Mandate by April 5, 2021 Enforcement Date